Home/Facial Enhancement Procedures/Otoplasty (Ear Surgery)

 Dr. Sepehr places all incisions behind the ear and works from this access point to reshape the cartilage, as well as reposition the ears closer to the side of the head.
 This discreet incision placement can typically hide all post-operative scarring and make any visible incision marks virtually undetectable to outside observers.
 As the healing process continues, many patients notice that their scars fade to some degree and become even more inconspicuous.

-Choosing the Best Otoplasty Surgeon For You
+Choosing the Best Otoplasty Surgeon for You

 When considering any type of cosmetic enhancement, the process of selecting a well-qualified plastic surgeon to perform your treatment should be undertaken with the utmost care.
 While choosing the best person to achieve your aesthetic goals may seem intimidating, our team has provided a few tips that can help you learn whether a prospective surgeon is equipped to address your unique concerns:

 - Select a facial plastic surgeon.
-It is often true that a facial plastic surgeon who focuses exclusively on procedures of the head and neck has more experience working with the complex facial framework than a general cosmetic surgeon.
+It is often true that a facial plastic surgeon who focuses exclusively on procedures of the head and neck has more experience working with the complex facial framework than a general plastic surgeon.
 As a result, choosing a facial plastic surgeon to perform your (or your child’s) otoplasty procedure can maximize the likelihood of achieving the desired aesthetic with optimal results and minimized visible scarring.

 - Learn your facial plastic surgeon’s credentials.
 Make sure your surgeon is board-certified by the American Board of Facial Plastic and Reconstructive Surgery, as this distinction typically indicates a higher level of training, ongoing education, and commitment to excellence in all aspects of plastic surgery when compared to those who do not maintain accreditation.